-- Meter variables such as the index of the flow's record in the flow table and the rule set id for the rules which the meter was running while the flow was observed.
-The values of these attributes provide a way of distinguishing flows observed by a meter at different times. - Attributes which record information derived from other attribute values.
+- Attributes which record information derived from other attribute values.
 Six of these are defined (SourceClass, DestClass, FlowClass, SourceKind, DestKind, FlowKind), and their meaning is determined by the meter's rule set.
-For example, one could have a subroutine in the rule set which determined whether a source or destination peer address was a member of an arbitrary list of networks, and set SourceClass/DestClass to one if the source/dest peer address was in the list or to zero otherwise. - Administratively specified attributes such as Quality Of Service and Priority, etc. These are not defined at this time. - Higher-layer (especially application-level) attributes.
-These are not defined at this time.
+For example, one could have a subroutine in the rule set which determined whether a source or destination peer address was a member of an arbitrary list of networks, and set SourceClass/DestClass to one if the source/dest peer address was in the list or to zero otherwise. - Administratively specified attributes such as Quality of Service and Priority, etc. These are not defined at this time.

 Settings for these granularity factors may vary from meter to meter.
-They are determined by the meter's current rule set, so they will change if network Operations personnel reconfigure the meter to use a new rule set.
+They are determined by the meter's current rule set, so they will change if Network Operations personnel reconfigure the meter to use a new rule set.